-Nestled in the Appalachian highlands of southwestern Virginia, Emory & Henry College is a private liberal arts school known for its pretty campus and rigorous academics.
-Students have more than 50 bachelor degree programs to choose from, including popular programs in public policy and international studies.
+Nestled in the Appalachian highlands of southwestern Virginia, Emory & Henry College is a private liberal arts school known for its pretty campus, outdoor recreation, and rigorous academics.
+Students have more than 50 bachelor degrees to choose from, including popular programs in public policy and international studies.
 While the college organizes a full calendar of on-campus events, the Emory student body also enjoys spending time in the stunning natural surroundings.
 A slew of state parks, national recreation areas, and national forests are within easy proximity to campus.
 Hiking and kayaking are some of the students’ most popular pastimes.

 26. Elon University